Nicodemus' Non-Dawi Zharr Blog

 I also wanted a different top for the tower than it was supposed to have, but the regular tower and the dice tower have support columns that are offset by 45 degrees, so they don’t match up.
 I cut away a portion here so I could do a stepped angle thing… or attempt it anyway.

 I only roughly shaped each piece.
-Once they cure I’ll sand the surfaces down so it looks a little more like property cut stonework.
+Once they cure I’ll sand the surfaces down so it looks a little more like properly cut stonework.
 Painters tape is just there so I didn’t accidentally glue the piece down to the lower tower as they need to come apart for assembly back inside the slightly tight fit of the bookcase (it’s got a small overhanging lip at the top).

 And since it was supposed to be a dice tower it’s all open inside.
 I’ve just covered this over with plasticard and at least now there’s room for some models up here once its finished.
 Maybe some Cursed City bats??